Self-incrimination: Australia

+Canada

 In Canada, similar rights exist pursuant to the Charter of Rights and Freedoms.
 Section 11 of the Charter provides that one cannot be compelled to be a witness in a proceeding against oneself.
 Section 11(c) states:

 An important caveat in Canadian law is that this does not apply to a person who is not charged in the case in question.
 A person issued a subpoena, who is not charged in respect of the offence being considered, must give testimony.
 However, this testimony cannot later be used against the person in another case.
 Section 13 of the Charter states:

 Historically, in Canadian common law, witnesses could refuse to give testimony that would self-incriminate.
 However, section 5(1) of the Canada Evidence Act eliminated that absolute common law privilege by instead compelling witnesses to testify.
 In exchange, section 5(2) of the same act granted the witnesses immunity from having that evidence used against them in the future except in the case of perjury or impeachment.
 While these provisions of the Canada Evidence Act are still operational, they have been overtaken in their application by the immunities granted by sections 13 and 7 of the Canadian Charter of Rights and Freedoms.

-Chinese law
+China

 After the 1996 amendments to the Criminal Procedure Law, Article 15 states that "It shall be strictly prohibited to extort confessions by torture, gather evidence by threat, enticement, deceit, or other illegal means, or force anyone to commit self-incrimination."
 In 2012 the law was also re-amended to strengthen the human rights protection of criminal suspects.
 China has since recognized the right against self-incrimination and forced confessions are prohibited by law.
 However, in practice as human rights violations in China continue to be committed, it is still common practice for police to use torture on suspects to obtain forced confessions.
 China's accession to the United Nations's International Covenant on Civil and Political Rights in 1998 also guarantees Chinese citizens the right against self-incrimination; however, China has not ratified the treaty.